TolikPylypchuk/Cineaste/index.md

 ---
 layout: custom
-title: Movie List
+title: Cineaste
 ---

-Movie List is an app which keeps track of the movies and TV series you have watched or would like to watch.
+Cineaste is an app which keeps track of the movies and TV series you have watched or would like to watch.

 A long time ago I started keeping a list of movies and TV series I've watched and would like to watch.
 Keeping track of all these movies and series in a Word document because cumbersome since now there are more than a thousand entries